Finley Welch

-Finley Paul Welch (born 3 October 2004) is an English professional footballer who plays as a midfielder for club Norwich City.
+Finley Paul Welch (born 3 October 2004) is an English professional footballer who plays as a midfielder for Maidenhead United.

 Career

 Welch joined Norwich City aged eleven, progressing through the academy ranks to sign a first professional contract in December 2022.
 He signed a new contract in October 2023, keeping him with the club until 2026 with an option for a further year.

 Having signed a new contract, both Welch and fellow academy player Ken Aboh both started training with the first team.
 On 6 March 2024, Welch made his senior debut for the club as a substitute in a 3–1 Championship defeat to Middlesbrough.

 In October 2024, Welch joined National League club Boston United on an initial one-month youth loan.
 He sustained a knee injury during his second appearance, and it was confirmed in November that he would miss the remainder of the season.
+Having undergone surgery for this injury, he returned to playing with Norwich City's Development Squad in September 2025.

+On 5 January 2026, Welch departed Norwich City by mutual consent.
+Three days later he signed for K League 2 club Chungbuk Cheongju.
+After four appearances, he returned to England to sign for Maidenhead United on 4 August 2026.